Last updated 1 June 2025

-A person affected by a decision of the National Disability Insurance Agency (NDIA) can seek review of that decision if it is reviewable.
+A person affected by a decision of the National Disability Insurance Agency (NDIA) can ask for a review of that decision if it is reviewable.
 All decisions that are reviewable are listed in s 99 of the National Disability Insurance Scheme Act 2013 (Cth) (NDIS Act).

-Importantly, a decision to refuse a person access to the scheme and a decision to approve a participant’s statement of supports are both reviewable decisions (items 1 and 4 of s 99 of the NDIS Act).
+A decision to refuse a person access to the scheme, to revoke a person’s status as a participant, to not vary an impairment notice and a decision to approve a participant’s statement of supports are all reviewable decisions (items 1, 3, 3A and 4 of s 99 of the NDIS Act).

 There are two stages of review: